See how well you suit this job in Career Planner.

-Environmental consultants work on commercial or government contracts to address a variety of environmental issues for their clients.
-They cover a wide range of disciplines such as assessment of air, land and water contamination, environmental impact assessment, environmental audit, waste management and the development of environmental policy and environmental management systems.
+Environmental consultants work on commercial or government contracts, addressing a variety of environmental issues.
+They cover a wide range of disciplines such as:

-Environmental professionals are employed throughout the economy in areas such as consultancy, government (including local government and national regulatory organisations) and water-related organisations.
+Major clients include the government (including local government and national regulatory organisations) and water-related organisations.

 A career as an environmental consultant offers the opportunity for a structured professional path with the potential to specialise in an area of interest.